Make A Difference In Our Community Today

 Pay on Collection by Debit/Credit card

-There is NO MINIMUM amount when using your Card for online, collection items or on the spot purchases in the shop.
+There is £1 MINIMUM (stipulated by card company) when using your Card for online, collection items or on the spot purchases in the shop.
 Due to Council and NHS advice we are not taking cash at the present.

 Then click on Place Pickup Order – the next process depends on your choice of payment method and is outlined on the page - Click & Collect Payment